 Gay Times said in a statement: "We sincerely apologise for the offence that has been caused, particularly to those members of our wider community to whom such inappropriate and unacceptable commentary was the focus.
 Gay Times does not tolerate such views and will continue to strive to honour and promote inclusivity."

 Rivers was only appointed last month, and the magazine is due to relaunch on 30 November.
 Gay Times said all articles written by him would be removed from the relaunch edition.

-Decades of white-run, white-owned, monocultural LGBT magazines had come to an end in October when Gay Times announced its new editor would be Rivers, who, as a mixed-race British-American, was the UK’s first BAME editor of a gay men’s magazine.
+Decades of white-run, white-owned, monocultural LGBT magazines came to an end in October when Gay Times announced Josh Rivers as its new editor, who, as a mixed-race British-American, would become the UK’s first BAME editor of a gay men’s title.

 The news was greeted ecstatically, not least because Gay Times, founded in 1984, attributed the appointment to a desire to “best serve the magazine’s diverse and culturally inquisitive audience.”
 Rivers, 31, promised “a monthly journal that speaks to the vast and varied lived experiences of our community – in its entirety.”

 This, many hoped, could mark a new beginning of inclusivity, where sexual racism, body fascism, ableism, and other forms of oppression permeating gay media and beyond could be challenged.
-Say goodbye to the flip book of white abs and white pecs.
+Say goodbye, then, to the flip book of white abs and white pecs.

 The news came as Edward Enninful, British Vogue’s first black editor, was preparing his first issue.
 And it came just 18 months after hip-hop visionary Mykki Blanco said amid a stream of tweets railing against the absence of diversity in the gay press: “I think I will probably be dead before White Gay Media ever becomes inclusive.”